 Choosing the Best Bass Amp Under 300 Bucks – What to Look For

-Overall, the amps here listed are probably not the best amp in their respective classes, but they get damn near close.
+Overall, the amps here listed are among the best amp in their respective classes.
 Expounding on the three main characteristics mentioned above, we stress the importance of the amp’s being not only a house amp but also gig-ready.
 Moreover, we understand that many musicians struggle at the beginning, so getting value for money is imperative.
 We do believe that these four (ch)amps fit the bill, so to speak.

-The only thing left for you is choose – the Fender (see full specs) is the priciest, but probably the best overall; the Hartke HD50 is at a solid third, but it’s the best precision tool that won a place on this list; for the lowest price-tag, look to the Ampeg BA-110 – it’s the one best suited for beginners; finally, the Peavey Max 110 comes second in terms of price, but its powerful output makes it well-worth the money.
+The only thing left for you is choose – the Fender (see full specs) is probably the best overall; the Hartke HD50 is at a solid third, but it’s the best precision tool that won a place on this list; look to the Ampeg BA- for the one best suited for beginners; finally, the Peavey Max 110 comes second in terms of price, but its powerful output makes it well-worth the money.
+Bottom line: depending on the thickness of your wallet, any of these can qualify as the best bass amp under $300.
 Good luck!